sequelize/sequelize/docs/api/associations/index.md

 Project.belongsToMany(User)
 ```
 By default, the name of the join table will be source+target, so in this case projectsusers.
 This can be overridden by providing either a string or a Model as `through` in the options.

-The following methods are injected on the source:

-* get[AS] - for example getPictures(finder).
-The finder object is passed to `target.find`.
-* set[AS] - for example setPictures(instances, defaultAttributes|options).
-Update the associations.
-All currently associated models that are not in instances will be removed.
-* add[AS] - for example addPicture(instance, defaultAttributes|options).
-Add another associated object.
-* add[AS] [plural] - for example addPictures([instance1, instance2], defaultAttributes|options).
-Add some more associated objects.
-* create[AS] - for example createPicture(values, options).
-Build and save a new association.
-* remove[AS] - for example removePicture(instance).
-Remove a single association.
-* remove[AS] [plural] - for example removePictures(instance).
-Remove multiple association.
-* has[AS] - for example hasPicture(instance).
-Is source associated to this target?
-* has[AS] [plural] - for example hasPictures(instances).
-Is source associated to all these targets?

-All methods return a promise

 If you use a through model with custom attributes, these attributes can be set when adding / setting new associations in two ways.
 Consider users and projects from before
 with a join table that stores whether the project has been started yet: